learn-co-curriculum/dsc-git-version-control-101/README.md

 ## Summary

-In this lesson, you were introduced to version control and Git!
+In this lesson, you were introduced to version control and Git, and the reasons we use it as part of our workflow!